VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Quote/objects/RemoveQuoteItemCommandtype.md

 # RemoveQuoteItemCommandType  ==~object~==

-The `RemoveQuoteItemCommandType ` is used to remove a specific item from a quote.
+This type is used to remove a specific item from a quote.

 ## Fields